benjaminchait/www/about/colophon.md

 📷 All content and imagery is mine.

+📊 Analytics are handled through [Plausible](https://plausible.io); which feels like the best balance between user privacy and understanding what content is being viewed.

 👋 Feel free [to say hi](/about) with questions, I’m always happy and eager to help if I can!

 🚀 This site was last published at {{ "now" | date: "%-d %B %Y %H:%M" }} Pacific Time.